JaviPerea/Holoconference/README.md

      ```
    - The server will start listening for connections.

+### Receiver Setup and Execution
+1. **Receiver Requirements:** Ensure you have the Godot Engine installed.
+2. **Running the Receiver:**
+   - Open the Godot Engine.
+   - Load the project that contains the receiver scene.
+   - Run the receiver scene "EscenaComunicacion.tscn" from within the Godot editor.

 ### Sender Setup and Execution
 1. **Sender Requirements:** Ensure you have Python installed on your system.
 2. **Running the Sender:**